-The company operates in the private health insurance industry and is subject to prudential capital regulations determined in accordance with the recently revised solvency and capital adequacy standards which are set out in the Private Health Insurance (Health Benefit Fund Administration) Rules 2013 ("the rules").
-From 1 July 2015, the administration of these rules transferred from the Private Health Insurance Administration Council (PHIAC) to the Australian Prudential Regulation Authority (APRA).
+The company operates in the private health insurance industry and is subject to prudential capital regulations determined in accordance with the solvency and capital adequacy standards which are set out in the APRA Prudential Standard HPS 100 - Solvency Standard and APRA Prudential Standard HPS 110 - Capital Adequacy.
+From 1 July 2015, the administration of these prudential standards transferred from the Private Health Insurance Administration Council (PHIAC) to the Australian Prudential Regulation Authority (APRA).